michael-020/Zap/README.md

 # Mirror ✨

-"Mirror" is a revolutionary minimal site builder that brings your development environment directly into the browser! 🚀 Craft beautiful websites with an integrated code editor, live preview, and AI assistance, all without any local setup.
-Imagine the power of tools like Bolt or V0, now in your hands. ✨
+"Mirror" is a revolutionary minimal site builder that brings your development environment directly into the browser! 🚀 Craft beautiful websites with an integrated code editor, live preview, and AI assistance, all without any local setup. ✨

 ## Key Features